adamsilver/adamsilver.io-jekyll/_drafts/2036-01-01-fogotten-web-ux-problems.md

 30. Designing for breakpoints/devices instead of designing for content.

 31. Using JS to customise something just to make it look better.

+32. Using cutting edge features irresponsibly without feature testing.

+33. Using tooling that that is detrimental to user such as css preprocessors - not sure what it spits out, bloat etc.

+34. Using hover as an intention to activate.

+35. Using AJAX for personalisation, meaning without JS there is no personalisation

+36. Using the select box (forms) for links.
+And links to submit.